-What Work-Life Balance Means To Me, As A Disabled Person
+Here’s What Work-Life Balance Looks Like To Me As A Disabled Person

 There’s a plethora of self-help books and articles online that claim to have the answer about how to strike the perfect balance between your career and personal life.
 Many of these resources, however, don't take into account how disability can impact every aspect of your life.
 As someone who is disabled and lives with multiple mental illnesses, finding a work- life balance has been a little more complicated and nuanced than many step-by-step guides make it out to be.